Skip to content

 Attention is measured in likes, shares, number of friends etc. And these metrics are important to narcissists.
 The more the merrier.

 Many privately complain when others don’t like their posts.
-I once had a narcissist friend complain that my sister, who didn’t know her, never liked her pictures.
+I once had a narcissist friend complain to me that my sister, who didn’t even know her, never liked her pictures.

 Narcissists Sock Puppets